mies/wercker-perceptor/views/deployment.md

 There are two types: Heroku and Custom.

-Heroku is used to deploy to Heroku, and Custom can be used to deploy to your own servers (Amazon, Rackspace, etc)
+Heroku is used to deploy to Heroku's PaaS offering, and Custom can be used to deploy to your own servers (Amazon, Rackspace, etc)

 Environment variables needed during deployment can be set by the administrator.

 ## Create build

-Before deploying, a build needs be to be created and passes all tests.
+Before deploying, a build needs be to be created of which all tests have passed.

 More information: [Build](build)

 ## Start

-When ready to deploy, go to the build in Wercker, click Deploy and choose your Deploy Target.
+When ready to deploy, go to the build in Wercker, click Deploy and pick your Deploy Target.

 It is also possible to automatically start a deploy by adding #*deploytargetname* in your commit message.
+This is not recommended for your production environment.

 Only successful builds will be deployed.